Last updated on December 15th, 2017

 Besides exploring other lawyers, do not hesitate in asking your friends from other fields such as business and realtors.
 You can even have an occasional chat with your parking lot attendant, who may one day suggest you a client.
 Sometimes a hearty face-to-face conversation with your friends and people around can give you some clue about the potential clients.

 This way, you will start getting client referrals.
-Do not forget the importance of word-of-mouth publicity, which works well in legal profession for starting a law practice.
+Do not forget the importance of word-of-mouth publicity, which works well in the legal profession for starting a law practice.

 Also, think of expanding your legal expertise on fields other than your core legal field.
 Do not be satisfied with your existing law firm’s business and list of clients.
 In legal profession, you must always be looking for ways to expand your legal expertise in other fields.
 Since, you are running a solo law practice; its earnings will depend a lot on the number of clients you get.
 If your expertise includes dealing with other legal areas such as crime, divorce, business related cases, etc, it will help you make more money on your own.